Hebrew

 When Marmee was first taken by ambulance to the hospital emergency room, we did not believe that she would be there long.
 We'd seen God heal her at various times when we laid hands on her and prayed in Jesus name.
 The scriptures state that our bodies are the temple of the Holy Spirit.
 For this reason we should honor them with good care, so that we can serve the Lord in optimal health.
 In Proverbs, it states: I wisdom dwell with prudence.
 And although I believe 100% that Jesus is the same, yesterday, today and forever, and He heals today, I have seen people that do not exercise wisdom in their lives concerning their eating habits.
 Sometimes they are ignorant of how to take proper care of themselves, or they are junk food junkies.
 Many people can quote how many glasses of water one should drink per day, but they don't always do this.
 Why is water so important?
 Our bodies are comprised of water.
 To renew cells, water is necessary.
 God can suspend natural laws.
 The sun and moon stood still at Joshua's command.
 Hezekiah recovered when the Prophet Isaiah placed a fig poultice on the boil that had made him sick unto death.
 But I also know that His will is for His people to walk in divine health, do that their bodies aren't full of disease.
 My pastor would tell his little girl this concerning smoking.
 "Even animals run from forest fires."
 Walking in optimum health takes proper care.

-Another friend on a similar blood pressure medication to what mother was taking, stated she'd read the medication label and appetite suppression was clearly a symptom!
-God's works on our behalf, and revealing the things we need to know, so the entire scenario is not shrouded in mystery, leaving us with a helpless feeling.
+A friend on a similar blood pressure medication to what mother was taking, stated she'd read the medication label and appetite suppression was clearly a symptom!
+God answers prayer.
+He works on our behalf, revealing the things we clearly need to know.
+All of life is not shrouded in mystery, leaving us to feel confused or alone.
 The "Paraclete or Helper, Jesus, is here, the Shepherd is present with his sheep even in what seems to be a cloudy and dark day!

-BORN AGAIN & BAPTIZED IN THE PRECIOUS NAME OF JESUS CHRIST
+BORN AGAIN & BAPTIZED IN THE PRECIOUS NAME OF YESHUA haMASHIACH/JESUS CHRIST

 In a book entitled Food Your Miracle Medicine, and concerning the use of natural remedies rather than drugs, in medical studies, a physician doing testing on blood, was using his own blood in studies.
 He testified that he saw clotting he'd observed in his own blood, dissolved with the simple lunch that he'd consummed, and checked his blood following the lunchtime meal consisting of tea and crumpets with a marmalade made with ginger.
 We purchase candied ginger from Trader Joes, or raw ginger and grate it and make tea with honey or in a jar of pureed ginger once.
 What ever form, purchase it as strong as we can get it.)
 Ginger is healthy for many reason.
 It raises your endorphin levels, which increases ones sense of well being and other things which are good for your body.